mandelsoft/logging/README.md

 Logging contents can inherit from base contexts.
 This way the rule set, logger and default level settings can be reused for a sub-level context.
-THis contexts then provides a new scope to define additional rules and settings only valid for this nested context.
+In contrast to [attribution contexts](#attribution-context) such a context then provides a new scope to define additional rules and settings only valid for this nested context.
 Settings done here are not visible to log requests evaluated against the base context.